ysa134/torii/README.md

 **session manager** (for maintaining the current user), and **adapters** (to persist authentication state).

-The API for endpoints and adapters in Torri is to **open**, by which we mean creating a new authorization or authenticating a new session, **fetch**, by which we mean validating and existing authorization (like a session stored in cookies), or **close**, where an authorization is destroyed.
+The API for endpoints and adapters in Torii is to **open**, by which we mean creating a new authorization or authenticating a new session, **fetch**, by which we mean validating and existing authorization (like a session stored in cookies), or **close**, where an authorization is destroyed.